How to change the hostname on Linux

 Hostname priority

 If the pretty hostname is available, Linux always uses it to interact with the user.
-If the pretty hostname is not available, then it uses the static hostname.
-If the static hostname is also not available, then it uses the transient hostname.
+If the pretty hostname is unavailable, it uses the static hostname.
+If the static hostname is also unavailable, it uses the transient hostname.
+If the static hostname is available, services running on the local system always use it to represent the local system.
+If the static hostname is unavailable, they use the transient hostname.

+Services on other network computers use the transient hostname to interact with the local system.
 A transient hostname always has a value.
 If the network configuration is available, Linux sets the transient hostname from the network configuration.
 If the network configuration is absent, it uses the default value (localhost.localdomain) for the transient hostname.

 Commands and utilities for the hostname management